Latsko/CarRental-dev-latsko-composition/README.md

 ## Overview
 ### This repository contains prototype of a simple Car Rental REST API using Spring Framework.
-This API has a set of endpoints that allows to manage simple Car Rental, register and login new users and make multiple reservation for cars that are available for rental.
+This API has a set of endpoints that allows to manage simple Car Rental, register and login new users and make multiple reservation for cars that are available for a rent.

 ## Key Features
 ### General: